Rhaki/cw20-factory/README.md

 # CW20 FACTORY

 The `cw20-factory` derived from the standard `CW20` implementation, designed to streamline the management of tokens both in the `CW20` and `native` version through the use of a `Token Factory`.
-During contract initialization, the `native` version of the `token` is also produced via the `Token Factory`.
-This implementation retains the original `entry points` of the `cw20-base`, yet it is enhanced with the `ExecuteMsg::TransmuteInto` (feature that allows users to convert `native` tokens into `CW20` formats and vice versa) and others functionality.
+During contract initialization, the `native` version of the `token` is also produced via the `Token Factory` if `init_native` field is provided.
+If `init_native` is not provided, allows to maintain backwards compatibility with contracts that initialize `cw20-base` tokens.
+The native version can be created later.

+This implementation retains the original `entry points` of the `cw20-base`, yet it is enhanced with new variants like`ExecuteMsg::TransmuteInto` (feature that allows users to convert `native` tokens into `CW20` formats and vice versa) and others functionality.

 In parallel, an auxiliary contract named `Indexer` is introduced, tasked with mapping between the `denom` associated with the `Token Factory` and the `CW20` address.
 This association process can occurs automatically during the `cw20-factory` initialization if optional indexer field is provided (backwards compatible).
 It is possible to register a `cw20-factory` with multiple `Indexer`, allowing the management of specific token subsets based on needs (For example, a protocol can create its own indexer for the tokens it manages).
 Registration can be requested from the `cw20-factory` in a permissionless manner.